ColeWalker/ColeBlogMe/src/pages/1-19-2019/wackyreactspring.md

 ```

 <p>
 Above is the code for how I actually implemented this in my site! *Note that I did take out the content beneath the SideBars, just so that you wouldn't have to read through that as well.
-Your content goes in right under each SideBars instande.
+Your content goes in right under each SideBars instance.
 </p>